Smaller Vespertilionid Bats

 Key features: Body length 75-105mm; relatively long ears (16-20mm); often with notable facial mask; only Myotis w/fringe of (stiff) hairs along edge of interfemoral membrane.

 Key features: Body length 95-103mm; forearm 36-42mm; underwing furred near body from knee to elbow; obvious keel on calcar.

 Key features: Body length 75-95mm; forearm 36-41mm; extremely long ears for a Myotis (18-25mm); also, ears black, shiny, and hairless.

 Key features: All-around small bat – body length 65-90mm; forearm 32-38mm; base of hairs typically much darker than tips; foot is very small (5-8mm); forearm is small (< 35mm); calcar is keeled.

 Key features: Rare or absent along coast.
-Similar to California myotis: Small size (body length 65-85mm); forearm 30-35mm; foot similarly small (5-8 mm), calcar is keeled; skull flattened; ears black; typically has distinctive black facial mask
+Similar to California myotis: Small size (body length 65-85mm); forearm 30-35mm; foot similarly small (5-8 mm), calcar is keeled; dorsal surface of interfemoral membrane furred on anterior half; skull flattened; ears black; typically has distinctive black facial mask.

 Y – Yuma Myotis (Myotis yumanensis)

 Key features: Noticeably two-toned (darker on back, lighter on underside); small bat (body length 85-90mm); forearm 32-36mm; large feet (≈10 mm); short ears (13-15mm), lacks keel on the calcar.